Privacy Suite

 InformationLearned?Reason

-Amount is in range [0, 2^64]✅ YesThis is what's proven
+Combined 128-bit value is validβœ… YesThis is what's proven

-Exact amount value❌ NoZero-knowledge property
+Exact transfer amount❌ NoZero-knowledge property

 Any private information❌ NoPerfect privacy